 I can use this product everyday during the summer and it will not dry out his coat.
 When I show I dod get more detailed and scrub areas that need more scrubbing but other than that I just use the spray on stuff.

-I have 2 grey horses and a paint so I know your pain!
-Haha.
+I have 2 grey horses and a paint so I know your pain! haha.

 With my riding horse (Romeo) I bathe him and brush everyday.
 I rub him down with water after rides that he sweats/gets dirthy.